aws-samples/amazon-connect-step-by-step-guides-module-library/examples/AgentScriptWithActions/README.md

     2. In your Amazon Connect instance go to **Routing** > **ContactFlows** > **Create contact flow**.
     3. Click the drop-down arrow on the right and choose **Import (beta)** and import the inboundContactFlow.json.
     4. Click the **Set contact attributes** block.
 Set the `DefaultFlowForAgentUI` attribute value as the contact flow ID you copied while creating the main contact flow.
-    5. If you want to have a disconnect flow as well, set the `DisconnectFlowForAgentUI` attribute value as the contact flow ID of another step-by-step guide..
+    5. If you want to have a disconnect flow as well, set the `DisconnectFlowForAgentUI` attribute value as the contact flow ID of another Step-By-Step Guide workflow.
 Otherwise delete the attribute.
     6. Set the `WorkingQueue` attribute value as the ARN of the queue you want to use while testing this example.
 To find the queue ARN in your Amazon Connect instance go to **Routing** > **Queues** and click the queue you want to use.
 Click the **Show additional queue information** dropdown to see the ARN.
     7. Click **Save**
     8. Click **Publish**